 Abstract

-This contribution proposes to define an object tracking SEI message that carries parameters to indicate the position of tracked objects in a coded picture in the form of rectangular bounding boxes.
-Attributes about the tracked objects can also be optionally signaled, including a label for the object and the confidence level associated with the tracking and detection.
+This contribution proposes to define an annotated region SEI message that carries parameters to describe annotated regions using bounding boxes representing the size and location of tracked objects within the compressed video bit stream.
+Attributes about the annotated objects can also be optionally signaled, including a label for the object and the confidence level associated with the tracking and detection.

 The SEI message is also proposed for inclusion in AVC.

+The v4 version of this documents updates the proposal based upon the discussion during the initial presentation to the JCT-VC, which includes renaming the proposed SEI message Annotated region SEI, rather than Object tracking SEI.

 Motivation